Officers & Board of Trustees

 Robert S. Frank

-Bob is a graduate of Emory University (B.A.
-Physics), and Yale Law School (J.D.).
-He is a member of the Midcoast Symphony Orchestra, and a past board member, treasurer and founder.
-He also served as treasurer and board member of the LARK Society for Chamber Music, and a board member of Young Peoples' Theater in Brunswick.
+Bob is a graduate of Emory University (B.A., Physics), and Yale Law School (J.D.).
+He is a member of the Midcoast Symphony Orchestra and a past board member, treasurer and founder.
+He also a past treasurer and board member of the LARK Society for Chamber Music.

 Frank H. Frye

 Frank H. Frye, an attorney, is “Of Counsel” to the law firm of Jensen Baird Gardner & Henry.
 Frank practices in the areas of Corporate, Business, and Tax/Estate Planning Law, and specializes in serving closely held business entities and nonprofit organizations.

 Before joining the firm, he served as Attorney and Assistant Branch Chief, Interpretative Division, in the Office of the Chief Counsel of the Internal Revenue Service, Washington, D.C., and practiced with a large law firm in New York City.
 He has been named one of The Best Lawyers in America for Corporate Law and was selected for inclusion in the New England Super Lawyers for Business/Corporate and Tax.
 Frank also is a past Chair of the Maine State Bar Association Tax Section.

 His community work includes serving on the Maine Medical Center and MaineHealth Boards of Trustees.
 His charitable and civic work has included service on the Welch Charitable Fund at the Maine Community Foundation and the Town of Scarborough Planning Board, and as well as time as a trustee of the Portland chapter of the American Red Cross and Opportunity Farm for Boys and Girls.
 Frank currently serves on the Board of Directors of Down East Magazine, the magazine of Maine.